Presidency of Thomas Jefferson: Relations with European powers and the Embargo Act

 To restore peaceful relations with Britain, Monroe negotiated the Monroe–Pinkney Treaty, which would have represented an extension of the Jay Treaty.
 Jefferson had never favored the Jay Treaty, which had prevented the United States from implementing economic sanctions on Britain, and he rejected the Monroe–Pinkney Treaty.
-Tensions with Britain heightened due to the Chesapeake–Leopard affair, a June 1807 naval confrontation between an American ship and a British ship that ended in the death or impressment of several American sailors.
-Beginning with Napoleon's December 1807 Milan Decree, the French began to seize ships trading with the British, leaving American shipping vulnerable to attacks by both of the major naval powers.
+Tensions with Britain heightened due to the Chesapeake–Leopard affair, in which HMS Leopard fired on USS Chesapeake in June 1807 after the latter refused a search for deserters from the Royal Navy.
+Beginning with Napoleon's December 1807 Milan Decree, the French began to seize ships trading with the British, leaving American shipping vulnerable to seizure by both of Europe's major naval powers.

-In response to attacks on American shipping, Congress passed the Embargo Act in 1807, which was designed to force Britain and France into respecting U.S. neutrality by cutting off all American shipping to Britain or France.
-Almost immediately the Americans began to turn to smuggling in order to ship goods to Europe.
-Defying his own limited government principles, Jefferson used the military to enforce the embargo.
+In response to seizures of American shipping, Congress passed the Embargo Act in 1807, which was designed to coerce Britain and France into respecting U.S. neutrality by cutting off all American trade with Britain or France.
+Almost immediately, American business interests began to turn to smuggling in order to ship goods to Europe.
+Defying his own limited government principles, Jefferson used the U.S. military to enforce the embargo.
 Imports and exports fell immensely, and the embargo proved to be especially unpopular in New England.
 In March 1809, Congress replaced the embargo with the Non-Intercourse Act, which allowed trade with nations aside from Britain and France.

 Most historians consider Jefferson's embargo to have been ineffective and harmful to American interests.
 Even the top officials of the Jefferson administration viewed the embargo as a flawed policy, but they saw it as preferable to war.
 Appleby describes the strategy as Jefferson's "least effective policy", and Joseph Ellis calls it "an unadulterated calamity".
 Others, however, portray it as an innovative, nonviolent measure which aided France in its war with Britain while preserving American neutrality.
 Jefferson believed that the failure of the embargo was due to selfish traders and merchants showing a lack of "republican virtue."
 He maintained that, had the embargo been widely observed, it would have avoided war in 1812.